urbanwildlifeinstitute/UWIN_tutorials/tutorials/enhancing_maps/enhancing_maps.md

   tm_raster(breaks= 1:27)
 ```
 ### Integrating OSM features into global landcover map
 As a reminder, the OSM database is primarily populated by community contibutions, thus there are likely gaps of information.
 To enhance our map and to ensure we dont have any gaps in the final output of the framework we will integrate the `OSM_only_map` on to a global or continental land cover map (depending on your region of interest).
-Here we

-# In this case we use the CEC land cover map as a background map by reclassifying it into our classification system
-# and filling any NA cells with the information provided in the reclassified CEC map.
+As mentioned above, we use the CDS land cover map as a background map by reclassifying to be coheisve with our OSM classification system.
+These data will then fill in any NA cells (in the OSM map) with the information provided in the reclassified CDS map.